Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • purulent discharge.

-Popular Articles
+Popular articles

 latest comments

-Why do rabbits have hot ears?
+Why does a rabbit have hot ears?

-So if you find:
+So, if you find:

-• changes in pet behavior
+• changes in the pet's behavior;

 • dry nose;